 - Pomegranate molasses. as needed

-- 2 tbsp fresh mint finely chopped (optional)
+- 2 tablespoon fresh mint finely chopped (optional)

 - lemon optional